vinamrgrover/ETL-DynamoDB-to-S3/README.md

 + A Glue ETL Job is set up to crawl the Data from DynamoDB Table apply necessary filter transformations and write the Data to an S3 Bucket as Parquet file with appropriate Partitions
 + The ETL Pipeline runs every hour and this process is automated by a CloudWatch Event Rule

+**Note : A Mock Data API is required to perform this project.
+You can create your own Mock Data API here : https://www.mockaroo.com**

 ## Workflow